Your browser is not optimized for viewing this website.

 Improv 101 Intensive: Fast Track

-(4 Weeks, Meets Twice a Week)
+(4 Weeks, Meets Twice a Week | 8 Class Meetings Total)

 Adults 18+

-Attendance: Because this course moves quickly, consistent attendance is essential.
+Attendance: Because this course moves quickly, consistent attendance is important.
 Students should plan to attend both weekly meetings whenever possible.
-Attendance at the final class is required to participate in the showcase.
+Participation in the showcase requires attendance at the final class.

 Class size: Most sections run with 10–12 students.
 Enrollment is capped at 14 to support coaching, reps, and stage time.

-Please note: All sales are final.
+Policies: All sales are final.
 No refunds.
 No credit for future sessions.
 No transfers.
 All courses must be paid in full before the first class.
+Please consider your schedule carefully before you register.

 Day: TUESDAY & THURSDAY